How to Handle Aggression from Your Child

 Also, your internal reaction is vital as well.
 It’s not that you are supposed to fake feeling calm, but that you actually do feel calm.
 This is important because children can sense how the people around them feel emotionally.
 If you feel bad (or sad, angry, frustrated, etc.), this counts as a reaction too!
 And you very well may be encouraging the behavior by having a discomfort.

-- The second thing to check out is: Am I giving in to what (s)he wants when (s)he is aggressive towards me?
+- Am I giving in to what (s)he wants when (s)he is aggressive towards me?
 The idea is to ask yourself, does the biting/scratching/kicking work to move me?
 Do I give him/her something because (s)he hurt me that I wouldn’t have otherwise given?
 If so, it’s important that you change that.
 As long as a child believes that hurting others works the best to get things, that will be what they resort to when nothing else is working.
 So instead, when your child communicates in a way that you want, have that work the best!

-- Another thing you can try: if (s)he starts to get aggressive, or you see warning signs that it’s coming soon, offer different physical stimulations.
+- Offer different physical stimulations if (s)he starts to get aggressive, or you see warning signs that it’s coming soon.
 For example, squeeze his/her hands and feet, if they allow it, and even massage the jaw.
 Some children get bursts of energy, which can be released by your squeezes.
 You can also offer other kinds of physical activity, like doing a chase game.